Small laundry room ideas – 19 compact designs that are guaranteed to save space

 Small laundry room ideas need to make the very most of every inch so everything you require from the room can be included despite its limited dimensions.

 Whether you are reworking an existing small room, have gained space following an addition, or simply dream of one day having an area dedicated solely to washing and drying, clever laundry room ideas will ensure it delivers on all the items on your wishlist.

 Here, we’ve put together plenty of small laundry room ideas along with expert advice on designing and organizing a laundry room to inspire you.

 Small laundry room ideas

-From smart, fitted solutions to freestanding options with plenty of rustic appeal, these laundry room ideas and designs for smaller spaces offer stylish solutions that are equally functional.
+From built-in cabinetry to shelving with plenty of rustic appeal, these small laundry room ideas offer stylish solutions that are equally functional.

 1. Work a laundry room into an awkward space

-If you are working with a period property that offers plenty of quirk, character, and awkward angles, consider how this might be of benefit to your laundry room design.
+If you are working with a historic home that offers plenty of quirk, character, and awkward angles, consider how this might be of benefit to your laundry room design.
 Here, a space with a sloping ceiling has been transformed into a stylish, compact laundry area.

 Irene Gunter from Gunter & Co.
 Interiors (opens in new tab) provides the following insight: ‘Often laundry rooms are tight on space, so when designing one, storage and organization are key.